 Embodiment, the story in our body

 Where our consciousness, our thoughts, our creativity can let us ‘rise’ above physical level, we are inextricably connected to our body.
 We live in our body and we cannot tell our story without our body.
 The term embodiment is a summary term for the idea that all our thoughts and stories are formed in and with the body (embodied cognition), as well as for the idea that therapy has a rewarding point of reference to the body (embodied imagination).
 The body seeks acceptance and trust in the world, the basis for our self-confidence.
 The embodiment determines the flow in our story.

 The main characters in our story

-A therapy story is almost always expressed in the first-person mode.
-Yet we don’t only talk about ourselves.
+A human story is almost always expressed in the first-person mode.
+Yet we don’t exclusively talk about ourselves.
 From our earliest development, we have attached ourselves to the world through so-called transitional objects.
 Transitional objects are objects (cuddly toys in childhood), people, family, institutions (such as a club or a school) through which we can attach ourselves to a ‘smaller world’.
 In the course of our lives, transitional objects become increasingly ‘larger’ and more complex (religion, science).
 In childhood, we can share our joys and sorrows with the transitional object.
 In adult life, this is more complex and the development of the person is often difficult without understanding this -biological- structure.
-In the therapeutic story, there will always be characters or groups that have to do with this need for bonding within us.
+In therapy, characters or groups will emerge that have to do with this need for bonding within us.
 In the picture, the red owl represents a transitional object.
 In a personal story, this will often be a companion or partner.